 Regrading policy.
 Occasionally, we make mistakes.
 To request a regrade: write a brief note indicating the perceived mistake by the grader, attach it to your graded work, and give it to your preceptor within two weeks of when the graded work was returned.

 Programming assignments and final project.
-There are weekly programming assignments plus a final programming project, usually due Mondays at midnight, beginning Sept 15.
+There are weekly programming assignments plus a final programming project, usually due Monday nights at midnight, beginning Sept 15.

 Required readings.
 R. Sedgewick and K. Wayne, Introduction to Programming in Java: An Interdisciplinary Approach, Addison-Wesley, 2007.
 ISBN 0-321-49805-4.
 Available at Labyrinth Bookstore, 122 Nassau Street.
 Also on reserve at Friend library.